Robust heterodimensional cycles in two-parameter unfolding of homoclinic tangencies: Heterodimensional dynamics in two-parameter unfolding families

-where $d^s+d^u=d$.
-The center-stable and center-unstable multipliers are those nearest to the unit circle from inside and, respectively, from outside.
+The center-stable and center-unstable multipliers are those nearest to the unit circle from the inside and, respectively, from the outside.
 Up to an arbitrarily $C^r$-small perturbation, we can always assume that the central multipliers are just $\lambda_1$ and $\gamma_1$ along with their complex conjugates, if any.